aesthetic-suite/framework/docs/rtl.md

 ## Supporting Style Sheets

-While the above option enables RTL globally, style sheets will need the `rtl` option also passed when being created and transformed.
-This allows the mode to be configured on a per style sheet basis.
+While the above option enables RTL globally, style sheets can configure the mode on a per sheet basis using the `rtl` option (which needs to be passed when being created and transformed).

 ```ts
 const styles = aesthetic.createStyleSheet('button-component', { rtl: true });
 const className = aesthetic.transformStyles(styles.button, { rtl: true });
 ```

-> If integrating a framework, this functionality is abstracted away.
+> If using a framework like React, this functionality is abstracted away.